Skip to main content

 Why eccentric specifically

 Tendinopathy involves disorganised collagen and impaired tendon remodelling.
-The Alfredson 1998 paper (Achilles tendinopathy) pioneered the eccentric loading approach, showing dramatic improvements where other conservative treatments had failed.
-The follow-up biomechanical work documented that eccentric contractions produce a specific tendon-loading pattern — the slow lengthening under load generates the mechanotransduction signal that drives tendon repair and remodelling Alfredson 1998.
+The Alfredson 1998 paper, a 15-patient case series on chronic Achilles tendinosis, pioneered the eccentric loading approach, showing that every patient returned to full pre-injury running activity after 12 weeks where other conservative treatments had failed Alfredson 1998.
+Eccentric contractions are thought to generate a specific tendon-loading pattern — the slow lengthening under load producing a mechanotransduction signal that may drive collagen repair and remodelling — a mechanism explored in later tendon-biology research rather than in the original clinical trial.

 The effect appears specific to eccentric loading.
 Concentric-only training, isometric holds, and stretching alone don’t produce the same outcomes.
 Heavy slow resistance training (a variation that includes both concentric and eccentric at slow tempos) performs comparably to pure eccentric in some trials Beyer 2015.